![]() Joel M. Caplan

 Jason Matejkowski | jmate@ku.edu

-Dr. Matejkowski is an Assistant Professor at the University of Kansas, School of Social Welfare.
+Dr. Matejkowski is a Professor at the University of Kansas, School of Social Welfare.
 His research interests focus on mental health services for individuals with serious mental illnesses who are justice-involved and/or are homeless.
 Jason has researched housing services for individuals with long-term histories of chronic homelessness and mental illnesses, developed an online training for justice professionals to raise awareness of medication-assisted treatment for opioid addiction and has examined the relationships among mental illness, criminal risk factors, and parole release decisions in the State of New Jersey.
 His recent research has appeared in peer-reviewed journals including Law and Human Behavior, Journal of Forensic Psychiatry and Psychology, and Psychiatric Quarterly.

 Simon Garnier | garnier@njit.edu